cguillemette/questrade-app/README.md

 Select either the ui (front end) and/or api ().

 It will spawn a new window, any changes will be reflected.

-## Deployment

-Though setup for AWS SAM deployment, as a docker image is built it could be easily adapted to deploy to other containerization services: ECS, Fargate and EC2 without code changes.

-For AWS SAM, you will find up to date deployment instructions [here](https://github.com/awslabs/aws-lambda-web-adapter/tree/main/examples/flask#deploy-to-lambda)

 # Auth